 I acknowledge by requesting this info, I'll be added to Cook Smarts' newsletter list.
 I can unsubscribe at any time.

-In addition, this meal plan isn’t just about recipes – it shows you how to put our top 5 budget meal planning tips in practice:
+In addition, this meal plan isn’t just about recipes – it shows you how to put some of our top budget meal planning tips into practice:

 1. Breakfasts are the perfect meals to repeat